hyperdimensionalcomputingai/self-optimizing-agents/TIPS.md

 ## Onward and upward!
 Now that the individual pieces (structured data extraction, graph data storage and vector data storage) are making sense, you can experiment with different ways of bringing together vector + graph retrieval!
-- Hybrid RAG: Independendly retrieve from vector and graph, and combine the results into a synthesized response.
+- Hybrid RAG: Independently retrieve from vector and graph, and combine the results into a synthesized response.
 - Graph-enhanced vector search: Use vector + FTS retrieval as an entry point to the graph nodes, and traverse the graph up to a depth of 2-3 from there.